HZ0000/NNPI/README.md

 # Neural Prediction Intervals for Response Surface in Simulation Metamodeling

-This repository contains code related to the JMLR paper "Neural Prediction Intervals for Response Surface in Simulation Metamodeling" by Henry Lam and Haofeng Zhang.
+This repository contains code related to the paper "Neural Prediction Intervals for Response Surface in Simulation Metamodeling" by Henry Lam and Haofeng Zhang.